-- 5.1 It is proposed that an eight-week consultation takes place to run between 1st November 2023 - 29 December 2023.
-Methods of consultation will be by advertising on the Council's website and where appropriate by email and post.
+- 5.1 An eight-week consultation ran between 1st November 2023 29th December 2023.
+Methods of consultation were by advertising of the Council's website, in local newspapers and where appropriate by emails and post.

-- 5.2 Consultees will be the following:
+- 5.2 Consultees were:

 - Ward, Parish and Town Councillors

 - Existing licence holders

 - Event organisers for larger events such as Faversham Hop Festival and town Christmas Lights events

-- The general public